TreyWW/MyFinances/.github/ISSUE_TEMPLATE/feature-request.md

 Past issue has finished to allow blah blah

 ## Acceptance Criteria:
-- please do task a
+- Please do task a
-- please do task b
+- Please do task b

 ## Definition of Done:
+- [ ] Created tests/urls logged_in and unlogged_in json objects for any added URLS
+- [ ] Created tests/views for any added VIEWS
-- [ ]  code has been tested
+- [ ] Code has been tested with both `python manage.py urls_test` and ` python manage.py test_views`
-- [ ] all tasks are completed
+- [ ] All of Acceptance Criteria is complete